We are tireless advocates for change, working to create maximum impact for children, families, and communities.

 (650) 525-4301 email@example.com

 Elizabeth is passionate about developing tools and resources that help children, families, and those who support them succeed in school, at home, work, and in their communities.
-She has extensive experience in public relations and communications in support of community health and social services.
-At VIVA, Elizabeth provides communication and marketing expertise, developing strategic messages, compelling stories, and engaging multimedia content to meet a diverse range of client needs.
+She has extensive experience in community outreach, public relations, and communications in support of community health and social services.
+At VIVA, Elizabeth leads community engagement work, connecting with families and community stakeholders to lift up their experiences, partner to develop effective strategies, and support equitable, community-driven change efforts.
 Elizabeth has a Master of Arts in Leadership Studies from Fresno Pacific University and a Bachelor of Arts in Cultural Anthropology and Chicano Latin American Studies from California State University of Fresno.

 Hidden Talent: Backyard farming.